pikvm/pikvm/docs/flashing_os.md

     !!! tip
         If an error occurs during flashing or booting PiKVM, repeat the process.

+!!! warning "If you encounter errors after flashing, reflash or use a different SD card."

 When you have completed these steps, please move to the [First Steps doc.](https://docs.pikvm.org/first_steps/)